 Other Questions about Navy Boot Camp

-How to keep in contact during Navy boot camp?
+How can I keep in contact with my recruit during Navy boot camp?

 The best way to stay in touch with your recruit is through mail.
 Phone calls occur very rarely and there is no access to the internet or any other communication devices while your recruit is in training.

-Learn more about how Sandboxx has made sending letters to recruits much easier.
+Learn more about sending your first Letter to Navy boot camp.
 It is important to note that RTC Great Lakes does not accept care packages through mail so ensure you only send letters and photographs.

 In the case of emergencies, messages can be relayed through the American Red Cross and RTC Great Lakes do have a phone and email although it is advisable to only contact through them when it is an absolute necessity.

-What happens if my recruit fails a test/ qualification at Navy basic training?
+What happens if my recruit fails a test/ qualification at Navy boot camp?